Node.js Buffer Operations: Views, Copies, and Memory Ownership

 const buggyStringView = Buffer.from(messageArrayBuffer, 0, 8);

-buggyStringView.write("CANCELED");The code runs with no exceptions, but writing the string overwrites the integer bytes.
-The bytes for "CANC" ([0x43, 0x41, 0x4e, 0x43]) now occupy the same memory where the number used to be.
+buggyStringView.write("CANCELED");The script runs without failing, but writing that string completely steamrolls the integer's bytes.
+The raw bytes for "CANC" ([0x43, 0x41, 0x4e, 0x43]) now occupy the exact same memory slots where your number was supposed to live.

 console.log("Corrupted integer value:", intView[0]);